 As part of the Vanderbilt Return to Campus Plan, we are welcoming all students back to in-person classes in the fall.
 By resuming in-person classes for students and faculty, we have the chance to be together on campus under the new conditions that the pandemic requires.

-With that said, the semester will look unusual in a number of ways due to our efforts to ensure your personal safety while also striving to continue to deliver exceptional academic content.
 Classes will be delivered differently, either in-person, online, or a hybrid, and some may be offered at non-traditional times, like evenings and weekends.

-2. Fall calendar dates
+Fall registration/calendar dates